AndyMalonda/vue-andy-malonda/README.md

 ### Build, purge and deploy to FTP

-I developed that automatically build and deploy the project to an FTP server.
+I developed an npm package to automatically build and deploy the project to an FTP server.

-You can configure deploy.config.js to your FTP server and then run the following command:
+You can configure deploy.config.js directly or use a .env file to your FTP server and then run the following command:

 ```sh
 npm run deploy